PedroPaulo-Git/Nous/README.md

-# Notisafe – All-in-One Productivity Suite
+# Nous – All-in-One Productivity Suite

 A complete SaaS productivity suite with **Notes**, **To-Dos**, **Flashcards**, and a **Secure Password Vault** with client-side encryption.